yussypu/database/DECISIONS.md

 `get_at()` to stop searching when `LookupResult::Deleted` is encountered.

 **Rationale:**
-- Type-safe distinction between absence and deletion
+- Type safe distinction between absence and deletion
 - Compiler enforces handling of all three cases
 - Bug class eliminated at the type level
 - Same pattern will be needed for SSTable lookups

 **Consequences:**
-- Slightly more verbose calling code (match instead of if-let)
+- Slightly more verbose calling code (match instead of if let)
 - Original `get()` method retained for backward compatibility in tests
 - This is exactly the kind of bug deterministic simulation testing is designed to find